marcusbritanicus/NewBreeze/README.md

 # NewBreeze
-## A fast and light-weight file manager based on Qt4
+## A fast and light-weight file manager based on Qt

+### Qt5 builds are now supported

-###Note: NewBreeze 3.0 is in the oven.
+### Note: NewBreeze 3.0 is in the oven.
 Expect several changes..!!

 Built on top of the Powerful Qt4 GUI Toolkit, this file manager is sleek, stylish and fast.
 Some of its features are